 To get out of Camp O'Donnell, Paul was selected to go out on a bridge building detail.
 On the detail, the POWs rebuilt the bridges that had been destroyed during the retreat into the Bataan Peninsula.
 It was the rainy season and many men came down with malaria.
 Those who died on the detail had their remains cremated.
 When the detail ended, Paul was sent to Cabanatuan.
 It is not known how long he remained in the camp.

-Paul was sent to Bilibid Prison for processing.
+Paul was sent to Bilibid Prison for processing on October 28, 1942.
 The POWs were given a physical and it was determined that he was healthy enough to be sent to Japan.
-Paul was boarded onto the Nagato Maru.
+Paul was boarded onto the Nagato Maru on November 5, 1942.
 The POWs were packed in so tightly that it was impossible to move.
-The ship sailed, after dark, on November 7, 1942, and arrived at Takao, Formosa, on November 11th.
+The ship sailed, after dark, on November 6, 1942, and arrived at Takao, Formosa, on November 11th.
 When it arrived, seventeen POWs had died in the holds.
-After a three day stay, the ship sailed and arrived at the Pecadores Islands the same day.
-The ship remained off the islands until November 18th, when it sailed for Taipei, Formosa arriving the same day.
+After a three day stay, the ship sailed but returned due to a storm.
+It sailed again on November 17th and arrived at the Pecadores Islands the same day.
+The ship remained off the islands until November 18th, when it sailed for Takao, Formosa arriving the same day.
 It remained there until November 20th when it sailed for Japan.
 The ship arrived in Japan on November 24, 1942.

 During the trip to Japan, Paul watched as many men died.
 Their bodies were hoisted through the hold's hatch and dumped overboard.
 When the ship arrived in Japan, Paul with the other POWs disembarked at Moji, Japan.
 It was there that the POWs were divided into two groups.

 Paul was assigned to Mitsushima

 Camp outside of Tokyo.
 There, the

 POWs worked twelve hours days without a day